thatchemistryguy/PyParse/docs/installation.rst

 Installation and Run
 ====================

-Pre-Requisite Packages
+Pre-Requisites
 ------------------------

-The following packages should be installed if not already available:
+PyParse was written for Python v3.7, and the following packages should be installed if not already available:

 * matplotlib: https://matplotlib.org/stable/index.html (v 3.3.2)
 * seaborn: https://seaborn.pydata.org/ (v 0.11.0)